Online is the new IRL

 July 16 - August 13, 2020

-Presented on a new custom-built online platform, this year’s festival exhibition integrates a diverse mix of interactive net art, art games, machinima and video works, live streams from artist studios, web tool hacks, and other artworks that can be experienced – in a time of lingering COVID-19 lockdown measures – digitally.
+Presented on a custom-built online platform, Vector Festival's 2020 flagship exhibition integrates a diverse mix of interactive net art, art games, machinima, and video works, live streams from artist studios, web tool hacks, and other artworks that can be experienced – in a time of lingering COVID-19 lockdown measures – digitally.
 Not every artwork featured in the exhibition may have been created in direct response to the pandemic, but what unites them all is their resonance with themes such as digital connectedness, overcoming isolation, building and maintaining virtual relationships, and coming to terms with the many new realities of digitally mediated, ‘socially distanced’ life online.

 Curated by Katie Micak and Martin Zeilinger

 Hiba Ali is a digital artist, educator, scholar, DJ, experimental music producer and curator based across Chicago, Austin, and Toronto.
 Their performances and videos concern surveillance, womxn of colour, and labour.
 She studies Indian Ocean geographies through music, cloth and ritual.
 They conduct reading groups addressing digital media and workshops with open-source technology.
 She is a PhD candidate in Cultural Studies at Queens University, Kingston, Canada.
 They have presented their work in Chicago, Stockholm, Toronto, New York, Istanbul, São Paulo, Detroit, Dubai, Austin, Vancouver, and Portland.
 She has written for THE SEEN Magazine, Newcity Chicago, Art Dubai, The State, VAM Magazine, ZORA: Medium, RTV Magazine, and Topical Cream Magazine.